Audran-wol/Blood_DonationCampaign/README.md

 1. Go to the "Eligibility Prediction" tab
 2. Enter donor information including health conditions (as Yes/No choices)
 3. Set Health Risk Score and other numeric features using sliders
-4. Click "Predict Eligibility" to see visual prediction results
+4. Click "Predict Eligibility" to see results in one of three categories:
-5. Explore feature importance and explanations for the prediction
+   - **Eligible**: Can donate blood immediately
+   - **Temporarily Ineligible**: Cannot donate now but may become eligible after a waiting period
+   - **Definitely Ineligible**: Cannot donate due to permanent medical contraindications
+5. Review the detailed explanation and waiting period information (if applicable)
+6. Follow the personalized recommendations based on eligibility status

 ## Development Guidelines